+Is Gambia safe to travel to?
 Gambia is beautiful.
 It such a colourful part of the world with fishing villages, bright blue skies, soft sandy beaches and so much nature to explore.
-It comes as no surprise that it’s on many people’s travel bucket lists!
+It is a warm place to visit during winter and it has loads of culture to offer.
+As such, it comes as no surprise that it’s on many people’s travel bucket lists!

 But for a lot of travellers, there’s a big question mark when it comes to this West African country: is Gambia safe?
 In this article I will tell you the pros and cons to travelling in The Gambia based on my own personal experience and research.

 Crime rates in Gambia

 Known as the Smiling Coast of Africa, you would imagine that Gambia is all about positivity and good vibes.
 In many places this is true!
 There is cultural diversity and plenty of developed tourism throughout Gambia.